 What is Operating Expenditure?

-Powerlink's operating expenditure (opex) consists of spending to operate and maintain our network and other assets, as well as the business activities required to support those areas of work.
+Powerlink's operating expenditure (opex) consists of spending to enable the safe and reliable operation and maintenance of our network and other assets, as well as the business activities required to support those areas of work.

 Operating Expenditure Categories